ForestMars/DifferAnceEngine/README.md

 ## BUILD

-TO build DifferAnce Engine for your architecture, run make build:
+To build DifferAnce Engine for your architecture, run make build:

 ```
 make build